Apply for DowGives Community Grant - Knoxville, TN - The Dow Chemical

 Is there a limit on the number of grants for which an organization may apply?
 Why?

 Dow will accept only one application per organization.
-If an organization apples for more than one grant, regardless of grant amount, the organization will be disqualified for consideration for all grants for which it has applied.
+If an organization applies for more than one grant, regardless of grant amount, the organization will be disqualified for consideration for all grants for which it has applied.
 This is because the Dow Gives Grant Program is intended to maximize the distribution of funding from Dow to the areas in which it provides the highest value to communities.
 Each submitting organization, therefore, is asked to prioritize its projects and submit only one application per year for the program that provides the greatest impact and meets the greatest need.

 I received a Dow Gives Grant last year.
 Can I apply again this year?